6 Underground (film)

 6 Underground is a 2019 American action film directed by Michael Bay and written by Paul Wernick and Rhett Reese.
-The film stars Ryan Reynolds, Mélanie Laurent, Manuel Garcia-Rulfo, Adria Arjona, Corey Hawkins, Ben Hardy and Dave Franco.
+The film stars Ryan Reynolds, Mélanie Laurent, Manuel Garcia-Rulfo, Adria Arjona, Corey Hawkins, Ben Hardy, and Dave Franco.
 Bay produced the film with his longtime business partner Ian Bryce and Skydance's David Ellison, Dana Goldberg and Don Granger.
 It follows a group of people who fake their deaths and decide to form a vigilante team in order to stage a coup d'état against a ruthless dictator.

-6 Underground premiered at The Shed in New York City on December 10, 2019, and was released by Netflix on December 13, 2019.
-With a budget of $150 million, the film is one of the most expensive Netflix originals ever but the film itself has received mixed reviews, with criticism for Bay's direction.
+With a budget of $150 million, 6 Underground is one of the most expensive Netflix original films ever.
+The film premiered at The Shed in New York City on December 10, 2019, and was released on Netflix on December 13, 2019.
+It received mixed reviews, with criticism for Bay's direction.

 Plot

 Four years after witnessing the horrors of a brutal regime in the fictional Central Asian nation of Turgistan, American billionaire and philanthropist Magnet S. Johnson, who made his fortune from inventing neodymium magnets, fakes his own death to form an anonymous vigilante squad to take down criminals and terrorists which the world as a whole either cannot or will not pursue.
 Known as One, he recruits five others to abandon their pasts and join his cause, each given a numbered nickname similar to his own: Two, a spy; Three, a hitman; Four, a parkour runner and thief; Five, a doctor; and Six, a driver.
 They refer to themselves collectively as ghosts.

 On their first mission in Florence, Italy, the team interrogates the lawyer of Turgistan's four highest-ranking generals for information on those generals before driving across the city in a dayglow green Alfa Romeo Giulia Quadrifoglio while chased by the Mafia and the Italian police.
 Six is killed just as they get away.

 Days later, One recruits Blaine, a former sniper from Delta Force suffering from survivor guilt as he was ordered not to save his team in Afghanistan.
 He is convinced to fake his suicide and is renamed Seven.
 One plans to stage a coup d'état to topple the government of Turgistan dictator Rovach Alimov and install Alimov's imprisoned brother, Murata staunch supporter of democracyas the country's new leader.
 It is revealed that in the past, then–CIA spy Two had reluctantly captured Murat and handed him back to Rovach.